 The best jazz clubs in Chicago

-After long days exploring the city with Chicago Walks, diving into the foodie scene with Devour Food Tours, and seeing the sights on a Chicago City Cruise around Lake Michigan, jazz fans can get their fill at a number of intimate jazz clubs throughout the city.
+After long days exploring the city and diving into the foodie scene and marveling at the sights aboard a Chicago City Cruise around Lake Michigan, jazz fans can get their fill at a number of intimate jazz clubs throughout the city.

 For good music and great atmosphere, these are the best hidden jazz clubs in Chicago.